phillipsnick/denon-avr/README.md

 ```

-#### parseVolume - Parse the volume provided in ASCII format
+#### parseAsciiVolume - Parse the volume provided in ASCII format to dB

-The Denon AVR converts volume from ASCII format to a usable dB format.
+This converts the ASCII value from the Denon AVR to a usable dB format.

 For example the master volume would be returned in ASCII as followed: